The Power of Forgiveness

 (Luke 15 as found in the NIV)

-And Jesus taught that even when we’re at our lowest, he’ll still be there to help pick us up like the father in this parable, and he’ll happily celebrate our return.
+As depicted in the New Testament, Jesus taught that even when people are at their lowest, He’ll still be there to help pick them up like the father in this parable, and He’ll happily celebrate their return.

 The Power Of Forgiveness In The Story Of The Prodigal Son’s Brother